WeiShaoD/neuroimage-menu/docs/source/FreeSurfer/FastSurfer.rst

 FastSurfer
 ==========

+After you run the recon-all with a tutorial data, I bet you might wonder how come I can skip this process time.
+The first solution would be FastSurfer.

 `FastSurfer <https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall/>`__ is a fast and deep-learning pipeline for the fully automated processing of structural human brain MRIs.
 It provides conform outputs$

 .. image:: FasteSurfer.png